California State University Maritime Academy logo

 2025

-Integration took place, renaming the land-based school to 'Cal Poly, Solano Campus' and the sea-based school to 'Cal Poly Maritime Academy'.
+Integration took place, renaming land-based campus 'Cal Poly, Solano Campus' and sea-based school 'Cal Poly Maritime Academy'.

 🏛️